Omnia-Modelling/frontendassignment/README.md

   - Focus on basic functionalities; thorough testing is not required for this assignment.

 - **Feedback:**
-  - Submit what you have, and we will provide feedback.
+  - Submit what you have, even if its not finished.

 Good luck, and we look forward to seeing your creativity in action!